ELE495-2425Summer/capstoneproject-malloc-grup-2/README.md

 Once the main.py python script is run from the user interface or manually through the original operating system, the vehicle will begin to wait for the user to either start recording from the UI using the 'record' button or through the push button on the vehicle to start giving vocal instructions through the microphone indicated by the BLUE LED.

-When the user has given enough input, they can either press the record button on the UI again or release the button on the vehicle to stop recording.
-While the recording continues, the RED LED will blink to indicate its status.
-When the recording stops, the SBC will start determine if the users voice is authenticated or not.
-If they are authenticated, the recorded voice will be sent to the STT service to extract raw text from it.
-Then the LLM module takes the raw text file to filter its content to only allow executable commands to be sent to the TTS and the Motor driver module.
-Once all the commands are listed, the car will start to give vocal feedback and initiate its movement starting from what the user prompted first to the last piece of command.
-And once it finalizes its movement it will wait for instructions either from the UI record button or the physical push button indicated by the BLUE LED.

 ## Screenshots